COUNTRY DIRECTOR (RWANDA)

 Steve Foresta is a partner at McGuireWoods LLP in New York.
 Foresta joined McGuireWoods from Orrick, Herrington & Sutcliffe, where he led its global business litigation unit from 2011 to 2016 and chaired its life settlements working group.
 Steve also devotes a substantial amount of time working with community service organizations.
 During the summer of 2009, Steve traveled to Rwanda with his son Michael to work with Indego Africa’s staff, artisan partners, and Generation Rwanda interns, and he’s been a devoted Indego Africa supporter ever since.
 Steve also serves as Chair of the New York Board of Advisors of Disability Rights Advocates.
 Steve graduated from Fordham University School of Law in 1987 and received his undergraduate degree in 1984 from the University of Virginia, where he was an Echols Scholar.

-Conor is in his second invigorating decade of being a business lawyer, social entrepreneur and policy wonk.
+Conor is in his second invigorating decade of being a business lawyer, social entrepreneur, and policy wonk.
 He currently serves as General Counsel at Zipline International, the world’s first commercial drone delivery system to operate at a national scale in both Rwanda and Ghana.
 Conor previously led legal, regulatory, and government affairs as GC of Funding Circle, the world’s leading lending platform focused exclusively on small business.
-Previously, Conor spent four years alongside Ben, Deirdre, Karen, Matt, Rosine and others building and scaling Indego Africa, where he served in various roles as CFO, COO and eventually CEO.
+Conor also spent four years helping to build and scale Indego Africa, where he served in various roles as CFO, COO, and eventually CEO.
 He began his career as a corporate finance attorney at Latham & Watkins LLP.
-Active in the policy community, Conor is a Truman Security Fellow and has helped found the Marketplace Lending Association (a trade association supporting responsible financial innovation), the Responsible Business Lending Coalition (which authored the Small Business Borrowers’ Bill of Rights), and the Alliance for Artisan Enterprise (a global initiative supporting the artisan sector).
+Active in the policy community, Conor is a Presidential Leadership Scholar, Truman Security Fellow, and has helped found the Marketplace Lending Association (a trade association supporting responsible financial innovation), the Responsible Business Lending Coalition (which authored the Small Business Borrowers’ Bill of Rights), and the Alliance for Artisan Enterprise (a global initiative supporting the artisan sector).
 He currently serves on the alumni board of NYU Law and the financial institutions committee of the CA bar, and was recently recognized as 2017 Bay Area Corporate Counsel of the Year.
 Conor received his JD from NYU Law and his BA from Georgetown.
 He is admitted to the CA, DC, MA and NY bars.